 11. Word Building

-This is another word game that will help to keep your mind sharp and healthy.
+This is another word-based fun texting game that will help to keep your mind sharp and healthy.
 You text the first word and have your friend create a word using the letters in your word.
 Next, you form a word from the letters in your friend’s word.
 Keep the game going back and forth until the last person is out of new words.
 It will be fun to see how many new words you can create.
 You can put a time limit on each turn if you want a challenge.
 This game is a particularly fun challenge to play as a parent with your kids, as it is an educational game that encourages learning on all levels.

 12. Words In Reverse